SHUASmooth/SHUASmooth.github.io/docs/index.md

 !!! danger "BUILDING"
      Website under construction...

+!!! success "Update"
-     Chinese and English switching has not yet been completed! ! !
-Stay tuned
+     Chinese and English switching is completed! ! !
+Come and try it!

 # Hi!
 This is Smooth Soos!
 !!!
 Warning "WORKING OVERTIME..."